johnwargo/Arduino-Twinkle-Lights/readme.md

 Use the `pin0` and `pin1` constants to tell the application which analog write pins the LED strand's positive wires are connected.
 For my implementation, I connected them to pins 9 and 10.
 If you use different pins, change the values in the following constants:

 	//Analog ouput pin assignments
-	int pin0 = 9;
+	const int pin0 = 9;
-	int pin1 = 10;
+	const int pin1 = 10;

 As the lights fade up and down, the application uses the `delayVal` value to specify, in milliseconds, how long to wait between each change in voltage.
+Increase the value to the right of the equals sign to make the LEDs fade slower.
+Decrease the value to the right of the equals sign to make the LEDs fade faster.

-	//Specifies how long the application delays between changes to output voltage int delayVal = 20;  //in milliseconds
+	//Specifies how long the application delays between changes to output voltage const int delayVal = 20;  //in milliseconds

 The applicaton uses several loops to control fading the LEDs.
 Rather than type the max loop counter in each loop, I defined a constant to use.
 Don't change this value, there's no need to that I can think of - I just used this to keep from having a number (255) repeated throughout the code.

 	//Constant representing max analog output
-	int maxAnalog = 255;
+	const int maxAnalog = 255;

-This is some text.
+The `setup` function is where the Arduino sketch initializes its hardware and software parameters.
+For this project, we don't have to do much; since the LED strands alternate between fading up and down, we want to fade one of the strands to maximum brightness before we start repeating the process.
+So, in the `setup` function, the code simply fades the second strand (the one connected to `pin1`) up to max.

 	void setup() {
 	  //The setup function initializes the application